InformaticsMatters/squonk-ansible/README.md

     $ export KUBECONFIG=./kubeconfig

 ## Creating Squonk
-You may need to adjust some deployment parameters to suit your needs.
+You will need to adjust some deployment parameters to suit your needs.
-Do this by creating a `parameters` file using `parameters.template` as an example: -
+Do this by creating an encrypted `parameters.vault` file in the `roles/squonk/vars` directory.
+You'll find an example there that you can use as a starting point.

-    $ cp parameters.template parameters
-    $ [edit parameters]
+The parameter file should be called `<deployment-name>-parameters.vault` where `<deployment-name>` is a name to identify the deployment.
+For example, the _main_ Squonk deployment parameters will be found in `im-main-parameters.vault`.

-And then, to using the correct encrypted parameter file for your deployment, deploy Squonk (i.e. the 'im-main' site): -
+And then, to using the correct encrypted parameter file for your deployment, deploy Squonk by specifying the deployment name in the `sq_deployment_name` variable (i.e. to deploy the 'im-main' site): -

     $ ansible-playbook -e sq_deployment_name=im-main site-squonk.yaml \
         --vault-password-file vault-pass.txt